A General Framework for the Practical Disintegration of PAC-Bayesian Bounds: The disintegration in action

 At first sight, the selection of the prior weights \mbox{with $\Scal$} by early stopping may appear to be ``cheating''.
-However, this procedure can be seen as: {\bf 1)} first constructing $\Pbf$ from the $T$ ``intermediate'' NNs learned after each epoch from $\Scal_{\text{prior}}$, {\bf 2)} optimizing the bound with the prior that leads to the best risk on $\Scal$.
-This gives a statistically valid result, since Corollaries~\ref{corollary:nn} is valid for every $\prior_t\!\in\!\Pbf$, we can thus select the one we want, in particular the best one on $\Scal$.
+However, this procedure can be seen as: \mbox{{\bf 1)}~first} constructing $\Pbf$ from the $T$ ``intermediate'' NNs learned after each epoch \mbox{from $\Scal_{\text{prior}}$}, then \mbox{{\bf 2)}~optimizing} the bound with the prior that leads to the best risk \mbox{on $\Scal$}.
+This gives a statistically valid result: since Corollary~\ref{corollary:nn} is valid for every $\prior_t\!\in\!\Pbf$, we can select the one we want, in particular the one minimizing $\Risk_{\Scal}(h)$ for a sampled $h\sim\prior_t$.
+This heuristic makes sense: it allows us to detect if a prior is concentrated around hypotheses that potentially overfit the learning sample $\Scal_{\text{prior}}$.
 Usually, practitioners consider this ``best'' prior as the final NN.
-In our case, the advantage is that we refine this ``best'' prior on $\Scal$ to learn the posterior $ \AQ$.
-Note that \citet{OrtizRivasplataTaylorSzepesvari2020} have already introduced tight generalization bounds with data-dependent priors for---non-derandomized---stochastic NNs.
-Nevertheless, our training method to learn the prior differs greatly since {\bf 1)}~we learn $T$ NNs (\ie, $T$ priors) instead of only one, {\bf 2)}~we also fix the variance of the Gaussian in the posterior $\AQ$.
-Hence, to the best of our knowledge, our training method for the prior is new.
+In our case, the advantage is that we refine this ``best'' prior with $\Scal$ to learn the posterior $ \AQ$.
+Note that \citet{PerezOrtizRivasplataShaweTaylorSzepesvari2020} have already introduced tight generalization bounds with data-dependent priors for---non-derandomized---stochastic NNs.\footnote{Stochastic NNs were introduced in the PAC-Bayesian literature by \citet{LangfordCaruana2001}.} Nevertheless, the weights of the stochastic NNs are, by definition, sampled from the posterior distribution $\Q$ for each prediction.
+In that sense, it is important to mention that stochastic NNs differ from {\it derandomized} NNs where only one model is sampled from $\AQ$.
+Moreover, our training method to learn the prior differs greatly since {\bf 1)}~we learn $T$ NNs (\ie, $T$ priors) instead of only one, {\bf 2)}~we fix the variance of the Gaussian in the posterior $\AQ$.
+Note that, as illustrated in Section~\ref{sec:expe}, fixing the variance is not restrictive: the advantage is that it simplifies the expression of the KL divergence while keeping the bounds tight.
+To the best of our knowledge, our training method for the prior is new.